 Earlier in 2012, John represented the Halliburton Company in a trade secrets dispute involving a former employee and the competing oilfield tools company he founded.
 In a trial lasting almost two weeks in state district court in Dallas, John convinced the twelve-person jury to return a unanimous verdict in favor of Halliburton on all counts.
 The jury also voted to award damages to Halliburton in the amount requested.
-The case is currently awaiting entry of a final judgment by the court.
+The case is currently on appeal.

 Some of John's other recent engagements include representation (together with other law firms) of a large semiconductor manufacturing company in a multi-hundred-million dollar trade secrets dispute; prosecution of claims on behalf of dozens of investors victimized by a major ponzi scheme; representation of a mid-size biotechnology company in contract litigation with a large pharmaceutical company; and defense of a hotel resort development company sued by a prospective co-developer.